New 'cycle infrastructure' has been created on Harlow Moor Road,

 Shared use paths can be useful in some places, where there is no

 alternative.
 This is not one of those places.
 There's over a metre's

-width of grass, and it's not part of the Stray, or otherwise special
+width of grass, and it's not part of the Stray, or otherwise special or

-but here there is no excuse.
+there is no excuse.

-The cycle path should be in between the footpath and the
+The cycle path should be in between the footpath and the carriageway.

-have the same priority over side roads as the road.
+priority over side roads as the road.